nimmadev/pyrogram-add-member/readme.md

 600 - 1000 Member daily

+### Error on login.py

+use correct username for channel

+### Error on get_data.py

+raise a issue or use telegram support

 #### How Many Account are recommended

 I will Suggest 15 but depends on ur biggest